 MSU will fund your graduate education!

-All students admitted are provided a graduate assistantship that includes a stipend for living expenses, academic fees, tuition and health insurance.
-The total value of a graduate assistantship is approximately $47,500 per year.
+All students admitted in the BMS program are provided a graduate assistantship that includes a stipend for living expenses, academic fees, tuition and health insurance.
+Our stipend for 2023-2024 is $33,655.
+The total value of a graduate assistantship is approximately $50,737 per year.

 In addition to the graduate stipends offered by individual departments, the College of Natural Science and the Graduate School offer a number of fellowship programs for exceptionally qualified applicants, as described below: